 - You can now experiment by changing things and rebuilding, look at the files and directories overview or you could also find something to work on.

-- Mozilla Developer Network (also known as MDN) has a lot of information about XUL elements, HTML, JS, DOM, Web APIs, Gecko-specific APIs, and more.
+- MDN Web Docs (also known as MDN) has a lot of information about XUL elements, HTML, JS, DOM, Web APIs, Gecko-specific APIs, and more.

 - DXR is a source code search engine - search for symbols you want to learn about, eg.

 It is a good idea to add smart keyword searches for DXR and MDN, so you can search faster.